Paril/lenientjsonjs/README.md

 ### GSON.parse(json (string), [strict (bool)])

   json: the string to parse
   strict: whether or not to use strict parsing.
-Default value is true.
+Default value is false.

 Parses the requested JSON and returns the parsed object.
 Throws Errors if an error occurs during parsing.